Obscuretone/obscuretone.github.io/public/posts/en/assent.md

 A system can have a dependency that is formally critical and operationally boring.
 Payroll may depend on an ancient server that does almost nothing.
 A bank may have a mainframe transaction path nobody wants to touch.
 A government may require a ceremonial assent process that almost never exercises discretion.

-The dependency matters because the system will not complete without it.

-That does not mean the dependency is making a meaningful decision every time it is invoked.

-This is what makes the Crown such a strange component.
-It is both more important and less active than it looks.

-It is more important because the legal system routes authority through it.

-It is less active because modern responsible government expects the Crown to act on advice and not behave like an independent political actor in ordinary cases.
+The dependency matters because the system will not complete without it, even though invocation rarely involves a meaningful policy decision.
+The Crown is more important and less active than it looks: the legal system routes authority through it, while modern responsible government expects it to act on advice in ordinary cases.

 ## The Cat Test